Dr. Stephanie J. Silverman

 For six years, I was on faculty at the Ethics, Society, and Law Program at Trinity College in the University of Toronto.
 I was awarded the Bora Laskin National Fellowship in Human Rights Research, and postdoctoral fellowships at the Nathanson Centre at Osgoode Hall, and the Graduate School of Public and International Affairs in the University of Ottawa.

-I currently serve the federal government through advising the Refugee Protection Division at the Immigration and Refugee Board, and hold an academic affiliation at the Centre for Refugee Studies.
-I also advise the International Detention Coalition.
+I currently serve the federal government through my work at the Refugee Protection Division at the Immigration and Refugee Board.

 In my free time, I hike, read fiction, and hang out with my spouse, kids, and dog named Bear.

 15 years of legal, policy, and qualitative anti-racist research and writing with high-level and grassroots stakeholders in Canada and around the world